jassi-lall/send-email/README.md

 # Send Email Programatically 📧🔥
 A simple way to make a python script send email.
+Completly free.

 ## Step 1 - Create Gmail
 Set up a Google account - *ideally just for this purpose as you will have to modify the security settings.*